 - 3. Swing the endshield into the closed position (direction [A]).
 Engage the latch by pushing firmly on the endshield in the direction shown. - 4.
-Ensure that the endshield is locked by pulling the endshield outboard; if it has successfully locked, it will not be possible to move the endshield.
+Ensure that the endshield is locked by pulling the endshield toward you; if it has successfully locked, it will not be possible to move the endshield.

-Installing Crop Divider Rods
+5.2.6 Installing Crop Divider Rods